The-Marcy-Lab-School/5-review-2-classes/README.md

 # 5-review-2-classes

-Here's a **1-hour classroom activity** to review **JavaScript classes, private properties, and static properties** in an engaging and structured way.

----

 ### **0:00 - 0:05 | Pop Quiz!**

 - What is the difference between an instance property and a static property?